Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 You do not need to understand the content of this response file in order to program
 in Takamaka.
-However, it can be intersting to get an idea of its content.
+However, it can be interesting to get an idea of its content.
-The file ssays that a new object has been created and stored in blockchain.
+The file tells that a new object has been created and stored in blockchain.
 It is identified as
 `THIS_TRANSACTION#0` since it is the first (0th) object created during this transaction.
 Its class is `takamaka.tests.family.Person`: